|

 Siri Allison

 started acting classes when she was 12 years old because she was too shy to present oral reports in class.
-She fell in love with the theater, and went on to get a BFA in Acting from Boston University's College of Fine Arts.
-Although she acted in everything from Off-Broadway to renegade Shakespeare showcases, she found that her favorite shows were with alternative audiences, especially the residents of homeless shelters.
-After the birth of her children, she began telling stories in the public schools.
+She fell in love with the theater, and continued acting, finding her niche with alternative audiences, especially the residents of homeless shelters.
+After the birth of her children, she began telling stories in the public school classrooms, concentrating on subjects that complement NY's Learning Standards.

 |